-Logistic regression models were also developed to determine what factors predicted the location where LFC smolts were first detected at three arrays.
+Logistic regression models were also developed to determine what factors predicted the location where fish were first detected at three arrays.
 The binomial response variable was the first presence location of fish at each array (i.e., the first receiver per array that a fish was detected at was scored with a 1, while all other receivers in that array scored a 0).
 The environmental predictor variables entered into the model included channel depth (m), total local magnetic field (nT) and the rate of change in total local magnetic field (nT/m) at the surface and at depth, distance to cable (m), cable load (average MW/day), day/night, tidal current strength, tidal current direction, temperature, and river discharge.
-Individual variables included K factor and release location.
+Individual variables included K factor for LFC and release location for both species.
 Random effects were fish identity and receiver identity nested within array location, both with random intercepts.
 The distance between the receiver and the cable location was the same before versus after the cable was activated: the distance of detections at periods before activation refers to the eventual location of the cable.
 As a note, all depth and magnetic field data were derived from the point locations of the receivers and not the average value of these variables over the detection range of the receivers because of strong correlations between these values.
-Multicollinearity between significant factors in the final models was assessed by calculating the variance inflation factor (VIF), with values more than three considered problematic.

 For all mixed-effect models, the most appropriate candidate models were selected by comparing fuller models against reduced models or null models using AIC comparison and likelihood ratio tests through ChiSquare statistics in the anova function.
 If there was no significant difference found between models, the parsimony principal dictates that we choose the most reduced model.
-The significance of fixed effects within the mixed models were determined using t-tests with Satterthwaite approximations to degrees of freedom.
-[38]
+The significance of fixed effects within the mixed models were determined using t-tests with Satterthwaite approximations to degrees of freedom [35].

 All analyses used two-sided tests using 0.05 significance levels.
 Model assumptions of linearity, homoscedasticity, and normality were assessed using QQ plots, residuals versus fitted values plots, spread level plots, and box plots of the residuals versus independent variables.
-Statistical tests were performed in R 3.3.1 [39] using primarily the following packages ggplot2 [40], lme4 [41], lmerTest [42] and AICcmodavg.
-[42]
+Statistical tests were performed in R 3.3.1 [36] using primarily the following packages ggplot2 [37], lme4 [38], lmerTest [35] and AICcmodavg [35].